blemmmm/accompishments/README.md

 -----------------------------------------------------------------

 ## freeCodeCamp
-- [x] Data Visualization with D3 - in progress
+- [x] Data Visualization with D3
-   - [ ] Visualize Data with a Bar Chart
+   - [x] Visualize Data with a Bar Chart
    - [ ] Visualize Data with a Scatterplot Graph